ProgrammerTurtle/tothemoontogether/README.md

 To The Moon Together, or TTMT, is a 6 foot tall, 3” diameter, N-Class sub minimum diameter amateur sounding rocket - meaning a rocket carrying scientific payloads.
 N-Class being the motor class, and sub minimum diameter meaning that the motor casing is the main structure of the rocket - no additional body tube around it.
 This allows for very high performance - aiming for mach 3 and an altitude of 62 thousand feet (19KM).

+Current Planned Launch: BALLS 34 in the Black Rock Desert, September 2026.

 ## Payload

 The payload features a three-board distributed instrumentation avionics stack using a CAN-FD bus — each board carries its own STM32G0B1CCU6 MCU, enabling redundant cross-validation and independent experiment processing